SpringQL/SpringQL.github.io/docs/learn-springql/event-time-and-watermark.md

 sidebar_position: 2
 ---

-# Event Time and Watermark
+# Event time and watermark

 Event time is a timestamp attached to a row.
 The timestamp can be anything but it is usually the time the row is generated.
 A sensor might add a timestamp to a sensor data, and stream processors can use the timestamp as an event time.